double-pHelix/NACOA-BookTradingSite/README.md

 # NACOA (Not A Copy Of Amazon)
-COMP9321 Assignment 2 Group Assignment
+#### COMP9321 Assignment 2 Group Assignment

+A site where buyers and sellers of books can meet and trade.

 #### Main Page
 ![Main Menu](https://s13.postimg.org/lnnipeg3r/pic.png?raw=true "Main Menu")